alistairmcmillan/Notes/ffmpeg.md

 ## How to speed up video and audio

-Speed up video and audio by four times. atempo has a max paramter of 2; hence the repeated commands.
+Speed up video and audio by four times. "atempo" has a max paramter of 2; hence the repeated commands.

     ffmpeg -i input.mp4 -filter:v "setpts=0.25*PTS" -filter:a "atempo=2.0,atempo=2.0" -r 30 output.mp4

+Speed up video and audio by twelve times.

+    ffmpeg -i input.mp4 -filter:v "setpts=0.0833*PTS" -filter:a "atempo=2.0,atempo=2.0,atempo=2.0,atempo=1.5" -r 30 output.mp4

 ## How to add overlay text to a video